archanarao011/Project5-MachineLearning/README.md

 Data is available here : https://drive.google.com/drive/folders/1d_hOJd6K_XukZp9uxMqKPOh2SD_IBouB

-## What does your repository look like?
-Explain your folder and file structure.

 The repository contains a source code and a README file with a brief description about the project.

 ## Links